koladev32/drf-simple-apikey/docs/analytics.rst

 API Key Analytics Middleware
 ======================

-The API Key Analytics Middleware is a component of the `drf-apikey` package that provides real-time analytics on API key usage.
+The API Key Analytics Middleware is a component of the `drf-simple-apikey` package that provides real-time analytics on API key usage.
 It records each API request, tracking which endpoints are accessed and how frequently.

 API Key Analytics Middleware Usage cases